Recurj/cplusplus-rjframework/README.md

 # rjframework
-All C++ applications use the libraries from this framework in one way or another.
+Company C++ applications use the libraries from this framework in one way or another.